 Read more: Apple AirPods Pro review

-[UPDATE: The Apple AirPods Pro are getting a hefty firmware upgrade, which will allow for Dolby Atmos spatial audio, bringing immersive 3D sound to your true wireless earbuds.
+[UPDATE: The Apple AirPods Pro now support Dolby Atmos spatial audio, bringing immersive 3D sound to your true wireless earbuds.

-Announced at the company's WWDC 2020 keynote, the new feature will work in 5.1, 7.1, and Dolby Atmos, which positions sound all around you within a virtual sphere.
+Announced at the company's WWDC 2020 keynote, the new feature works in 5.1, 7.1, and Dolby Atmos, which positions sound all around you within a virtual sphere.

 As well as allowing for clever virtual Dolby Atmos, the AirPods Pro will also be able to tracks the motion of your head and your device, to ensure that the audio always appear to originate from the correct position.